Course Content and Outcome Guide for BI 213

 - Special Fee:

 Course DescriptionIncludes plant and animal anatomy and physiology, and individual, population, community and ecosystem ecology.
 The third course of a three-course sequence for students majoring in biology and the sciences, including pre-medical, pre-dental, chiropractic, pharmacy, and related fields.
-Prerequisite: BI 212 and its prerequisite requirements.
+Prerequisites: BI 212 and its prerequisite requirements.
 Audit available.

 Addendum to Course Description